SharathKumarK06/Problem-solving/README.md

-Solutions of challenges I solved in platforms like [Hacker Rank](https://www.hackerrank.com/), [LeetCode](https://leetcode.com/), etc to improve my problem solving skils and familiarizing with programming language.
+Solutions of challenges I solved in platforms like [Hacker Rank](https://www.hackerrank.com/), [LeetCode](https://leetcode.com/), etc to improve my problem solving skills and familiarizing with programming languages.